billkarsh/SpikeGLX/sglhome/docs/index.md

 ## Post-processing Tools

-NIScaler command-line tool to calibrate/rescale NI analog voltages read with SpikeGLX versions earlier than 20220101.
-SpikeGLX 20220101 and later versions automatically acquire scaled data.
+NIScaler command-line tool to calibrate/rescale NI analog voltages acquired with SpikeGLX versions earlier than 20220101.
+SpikeGLX versions 20220101 and later automatically acquire scaled data.

 >*Note: Only the Windows NIScaler tool can scan NI hardware and create calibration files.
 Both tools can apply calibration files to existing runs.*